 - when submitting and/or publishing information in any media, disclose any relationships with industry providing funding or other consideration for the research performed or the publication submitted;

-- avoid entering into agreements that limit the physician’s right to publish or disclose results of the study or report adverse events that occur during the course of the study; and
+- avoid entering into agreements that limit the regulated member’s right to publish or disclose results of the study or report adverse events that occur during the course of the study; and

 - only participate in industry-sponsored surveillance studies that are scientifically valid and expected to contribute substantially to knowledge about the drug or device.

-- A physician involved in organizing or presenting at a continuing professional development event must:
+- A regulated member involved in organizing or presenting at a continuing professional development event must: